brendanclarke/LXR/README.md

 **Rolls recordable in three modes.** Rolls can be recorded as full (pitch and velocity), note (pitch) only, or velocity only, giving more control over how roll content lands in the sequencer.

 **Individual voice morph in PERF menu.** Each voice has a morph control directly accessible from the PERF page, displayed and settable in full 0–255 range.
 Per-voice step automation and velocity automation will update these values in realtime.
 LFO modulation will not.
+Changing global morph will update all per-voice morph values.

 **Track transpose.** A track transpose function is available as a SHIFT function on the PERF menu.